robb1e/influxdb.org/source/docs/api/http.md

 }
 ```

-In this example we have a user that is allowed to read from any time series, but when reading from customer_events, they will only be able to see events that have a customer_id of 3.
-The user is only able to write to the customer_events time series, but the only value they can write to the customer_id column is 3.
+In this example we have a user that is allowed to read from any time series, but when reading from `customer_events`, they will only be able to see events that have a `customer_id` of `3`.
+The user is only able to write to the `customer_events` time series, but the only value they can write to the `customer_id` column is `3`.
 This would let you have multiple users writing into the same analytics series without exposing their data to each other.

 InfluxDB decides which permission to apply by first looking for exact matches.
 If there is one then it is applied.
 Otherwise, it iterates through the regexes and uses the first matching one.